 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115" ("SFAS 159").
 SFAS 159 permits an entity to choose to measure many financial instruments and certain other items at fair value.
 Most of the provisions of SFAS 159 are elective, however, the amendment to SFAS 115, "Accounting for Certain Investments in Debt and Equity Securities", applies to all entities with available for sale or trading securities.
 SFAS 159 is elective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
-SFAS 159 was recently issued and we are currently assessing the financial impact the Statement will have on our financial statements.
+We are currently assessing this Statement to determine whether or not we would elect to measure any financial instruments at their fair value.